vignywang/MTLDesc/README.md

 # MTLDesc (Local features detection and description)

-Local features detection and description; local descriptors.

 Implementation of "MTLDesc: Looking Wider to Describe Better " (AAAI 2022).

+Keywords: Local features detection and description; local descriptors; image matching.

 To do：
 - [x] Evaluation code for MTLDesc.